adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 15/6/20

+* Attended a webinar on model drift and model monitoring.

+## 14/6/20

+* Solved a few algorithmic problems.
+Minimize max absolute difference in a triplet using 2 pointer was good!

 ## 13/6/20

 * N/A